opendatasoft/elasticsearch-aggregation-pathhierarchy/README.md

  - `min_depth`: Set minimum depth level.
 Default to 0.
  - `max_depth`: Set maximum depth level. `-1` means no limit.
 Default to 3.
  - `depth`: Retrieve values for specified depth.
 Shortcut, instead of setting `min_depth` and `max_depth` parameters to the same value.
  - `keep_blank_path`: Keep blank path as bucket. if this option is set to false, chained separator will be ignored.
 Default to false.
+ - `min_doc_count`: Return buckets containing at least `min_doc_count` document.
+Default to 0

 Please note that `sum_other_doc_count` is returned alongside aggregation buckets.
 It returns the sum of doc_count which are not returned from shards due to size/shard_size and so can be used to calibrate size/shard_size.